lucasrodriguex/fastify-rest-api-template/README.md

 # Fastify Boilerplate
-This project contains a template to build Fastify Rest APIs with all configuration
+This project contains a template to build cloud native REST APIs using Fastify with all configuration

 Lang: Typescript